-Over the years I’ve worked with teams in FTSE250 companies as well as football teams in the English Premier League and English Football League.
-I’ve built the culture in County Championship Cricket teams, Universities and multi-billion pound organisations across the world.
+Over the years I’ve worked with teams in FTSE top 250 companies, as well as football teams in the English Premier League and English Football League.
+I’ve built the culture in County Championship cricket teams, universities and multi-billion pound organisations across the world.
 My experience in all of those environments is that brilliant jerks must evolve and align with the culture or leave.

 Here are three reasons why tolerating a brilliant jerk will ruin your team:

 A brilliant jerk will ruin your reputation because you will always make allowances for them.
-Those allowances and inconsistencies in standards will leave others feeling that if he/she does that then why can’t I?
+Those allowances and inconsistencies in standards will leave others feeling that if they do that then why can’t I?
 Or even worse they will lose faith in you and leave.

 You lose the rarest breed of them all – genius team players

-A year or so ago I was working with former Wales manager Chris Coleman and his Assistant Kit Symons.
-Another member of the coaching staff asked how Welsh superstar footballer Gareth Bale fitted in with the rest of the national squad.
+Several years ago I was working with former Wales manager Chris Coleman and his Assistant Kit Symons.
+Another member of the coaching staff asked how Welsh superstar footballer Gareth Bale had fitted in with the rest of the national squad.
 Coleman answered in an instant, “Gareth isn’t just a brilliant player in a team, he’s a brilliant team player.”

 Whether in business or sport, people like Bale – outstandingly talented, incredibly hard-working and culturally brilliant – don’t come along often.
-When they do, if they join a team dominated by a brilliant jerk they don’t hang around for very long.
+If they join a team dominated by a brilliant jerk they don’t hang around for very long.
 Why?
-Because their high standards apply in all areas of their work and life and, while they’ll make allowances for others who might not be as talented, they refuse to be held back by others who don’t share their ethics or attitude.
+Because their high standards apply in all areas of their work and life and, while they’ll make allowances for others who might not be as talented, they refuse to be held back by anyone who doesn’t share their ethics or attitude.

 Your brilliant jerk will shape the next generation